thomasklemm/email_form_rails/README.md

 root :to => 'home#index'
 ```

-Test your routing by running the rails server and opening `http://localhost:3000/` in your browser.
+Test your routing by running the `rails server` and opening `http://localhost:3000/` in your browser.
 You should see a default index view page.

 Now let's add a form for our message model using the simple form gem

-First run the simple form generator
+Now is the time to check out the [documentation of this nice gem](https://github.com/plataformatec/simple_form).

+Docs say we need to run a simple_form generator first, so let's do that
 ```
 $ rails generate simple_form:install
 Output: